• Skip to primary navigation

 3 - Watercress

 Watercress fits into various recipes easily.
-It's been a game-changer in our dishes, bringing freshness everywhere it goes.
+It's been a useful in our dishes, bringing freshness everywhere it goes.

 Folks looking for other spicy green options can read this guide on choosing watercress substitutes.